fabianegli/singlecell_proteomics/README.md

 jupyter lab
 ```

-## Step by Step instructions for Docker
+## Step by Step instructions for Containers

+### Interactive

-For this to work Docker needs to be installed on the system.
+For this to work Podman needs to be installed on the system.

-The `Dockerfile` in this repository sets up docker with a
+The `Dockerfile` in this repository can be used as follows to run the notebook:

-- Build the Docker image with `docker build .`
+- Build the Podman image with `podman build .`
-- Run the Docker image with `docker run -it -p 8888:8888 -v "${PWD}":"/tscp/" tscp`
+- Run the Podman image with `podman run -it -p 8888:8888 -v "${PWD}":"/tscp/" tscp`
-- Point the browser to http://127.0.0.1:8888/
+- Point the browser to link in shown in the terminal starting with `http://127.0.0.1:8888/`
 - Open the tscp folder in the Jupyter lab navigation, it contians the notebook.
 - Open and run the notebook.

+While it has been tested with Podman, it may also work with Docker.
+To run it with Docker simply change the `podman` with `docker`.

 ## The budled data in `data.tar.gz`